Auto Accident Chiropractor

-After an automobile accident, many people look for chiropractic help in Brookfield, New Berlin, and Williams Bay.
+After an automobile accident, many people look for chiropractic help in Brookfield WI, New Berlin WI, or Williams Bay WI.
 In many car accident cases, whiplash, when your head and neck are violently swung back and forth, is endured.
 Most automobile accidents result in being hit from behind which often leads to whiplash.
 Not only can automobile accidents can cause whiplash, but also trauma, abuse, and falls.

 According to the CDC, neck and back injuries are the most commonly reported problems following an auto accident.
 Whiplash,” as it is commonly called, costs accident victims more than $8.8 billion per year, not to mention a lifetime of suffering.